 Solo Opera is committed to:

 - Work to ensure that we do not discriminate based on race, ethnicity, disability, color, sex, religion, age, national origin, ancestry, citizenship, or sexual orientation/ gender identity/expression.
-We are committed to providing an inclusive and welcoming environment for our board, staff, volunteers, contractors, performers, audience, and all those in the community we serve.
+We are committed to providing a just, inclusive and welcoming environment for our board, staff, volunteers, contractors, performers, audience, and all those in the community we serve.
 Our employee handbook contains this nondiscrimination, anti-racist policy, and a section on complaint procedures

 - Work to increase the diversity of our Board of Directors, staff, volunteers, and audiences.